line/armeria/site/src/sphinx/server-grpc.rst

 Unlike upstream gRPC-java, Armeria does not run service logic in a separate thread pool by default.
-If your service implementation requires blocking, either run the individual blocking logic in a thread pool, wrap the entire service implementation in ``RequestContext.current().blockingTaskExecutor().submit``, or set ``GrpcServiceBuilder.useBlockingExecutor()`` so the above happens automatically for all service methods and lifecycle callbacks.
+If your service implementation requires blocking, either run the individual blocking logic in a thread pool, wrap the entire service implementation in ``RequestContext.current().blockingTaskExecutor().submit``, or set ``GrpcServiceBuilder.useBlockingTaskExecutor()`` so the above happens automatically for all service methods and lifecycle callbacks.

 .. code-block:: java